fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 > Remember, I have not appointed you as commanders and tyrants over the people.
 I have sent you as leaders instead, so that the people may follow your example.
 Give the Muslims their rights and do not beat them lest they become abused.
 Do not praise them unduly, lest they fall into the error of conceit.
 Do not keep your doors shut in their faces, lest the more powerful of them eat up the weaker ones.
 And do not behave as if you were superior to them, for that is tyranny over them.

 Various other strict codes of conduct were to be obeyed by the governors and state officials.
 The principal officers were required to travel to Mecca on the occasion of the Hajj, during which people were free to present any complaint against them.
 In order to minimize the chances of corruption, Umar made it a point to pay high salaries to the staff.
 Provincial governors received as much as five to seven thousand dirham annually besides their shares of the spoils of war (if they were also the commander in chief of the army of their sector).
-Under Umar the empire was divided into the following provinces:
+Under Umar, the empire was divided into the following provinces:
 * Mecca (Arabia)
 * Medina (Arabia)
 * Basra (Iraq)
 * Kufa (Iraq)
 * Jazira, in the upper reaches of the Tigris and Euphrates
 * Syria
-* Iliyā' (إلياء) (Palestine)
+* Iliyā' (Palestine)
 * Ramlah (Palestine)
 * Upper Egypt
 * Lower Egypt